Pink Panther and Sons: Episodes

+"A Hard Day's Knight": The Rainbow Panthers tour Medieval Manor, an amusement park featuring a castle and robot knights.
+"Mister Money": Pinky and Panky want to buy a watch for their father as a present.
+To help with raising the money, they turn to the Rainbow Panthers and an adult purple panther who uses the alias Mr. Wright.

 Other media

-A children's book called Pink Panther: Fun at the Picnic was based on the series.
-Unlike the cartoon series, the Pink Panther is shown speaking.
-The story was where the Pink Panther had been hired as a magician for a party and asked Pinky to assist him, upsetting Panky who felt left out.
+A children's book called Pink Panther and Sons: Fun at the Picnic was based on the series.
+Unlike the series, the Pink Panther speaks in the book.
+The story involves around the Pink Panther being hired as a magician for a party and asked Pinky to assist him, upsetting Panky who felt left out.
 The Pink Panther decides to start his act creating "two Pink Panthers!" displaying Pinky and Panky onstage.

+Streaming media

-In late October 2023, the complete series was finally made available on MGM+ and other digital platforms.
+In October 2023, the complete series was became available on MGM+ and other digital platforms.